Sign In / Sign Out

 Part time status is taking two courses a semester.
 Full time status is taking at least three courses a semester.
 Students are not able to register for more than 18 credits per semester without approval from the advisor.

 Continuous enrollment is required (fall, spring).
 The Graduate College states that a student must be registered for a minimum of one graduate credit hour during all phases of their graduation (fall, spring, and summer only if utilizing university resources or applying for graduation).
-Students can apply for a leave of absence by submitting a Maintain Continuous Enrollment request to the Program Manager.
+Students have the option of petitioning for a leave of absence – or a "maintain continuous enrollment" request.
+This is submitted through the Plan of Study (iPOS) in the Petition section, and does not affect continuous enrollment.
 Failure to register or request a leave will result in automatic withdrawal from the program.

 Note: W (withdraw) and X (audit) do NOT count as continuous enrollment.
 A 400-level class does NOT count toward continuous enrollment for graduate students, unless it is listed on the iPOS.